 Navy and Coast Guard

-Today’s Coast Guard fleet is insufficient to protect India’s maritime borders & interests.
+Today’s Coast Guard fleet is insufficient to protect India’s maritime borders and interests.
 38% of the existing vessels are on extended life or have expired their extended life.
 As per some projections, by 2025 India will have to add more than 1000 Fast Attack Crafts, 18-22 Corvettes, 16 Landing Craft Units, 12 Submarines, 6 Landing Platforms and 6.8 frigates to its existing fleet.
 To accelerate the modernization process, defence shipbuilding was opened for private shipyards in 2016.
 Three such shipyards namely L&T Shipbuilding, Reliance Defence & Energy and ABG Shipyard have been granted required licenses.

 Possible areas of collaboration for Norway and India can be: